algolia/algoliasearch-helper-js/scripts/docs/metalsmith/content/gettingstarted.md

 }
 ```

-The methode `getFacetValues` returns the list of values usable to filter
+The method `getFacetValues` returns the list of values usable to filter
 an attribute.
-The objet returned by this method contains three properties:
+The object returned by this method contains three properties:

  - `name`: the value of the facet
  - `count`: the number of items in the whole results